Experience-Monks/jam3-lesson-asyncjs/lessons/4-Signals/index.md

 };
 ```

-One nice thing is let's say the author of this Object decides to remove `signalMouseOver` anyone depending on that Signal will receive a runtime error when running the code.
+One nice thing is let's say the author of `mouseThing` decides to remove `signalMouseOver` anyone depending on that Signal will receive a runtime error when running the code saying signalMouseOver is undefined.

 So for instance if `mouseThing` looked like this:
 ```javascript